tailcallhq/tailcallhq.github.io/docs/auth.md

 ---
 title: Auth
-description: "Learn how you can provide granular access to types and fields in GraphQL schema with the help of authentication providers"
+description: "Discover how to provide granular access to types and fields in your GraphQL schema using authentication providers.
+Our guide helps you enhance security and control by configuring precise access levels within your GraphQL server.
+Start implementing advanced access control measures today."
-slug: /auth
+slug: granular-access-control-graphql-authentication
 sidebar_position: 1
 ---